Back To Search Results

 Non-operative treatment of both bone forearm fractures in the pediatric population is common and typically results in a good to excellent outcome.[13]
 However, non-operative treatment of adult forearm fractures is rarely indicated, and the comparison of non-operative to operative treatment in the literature is scarce.[14]
 Isolated radial shaft fractures usually require surgical fixation to maintain adequate anatomic alignment and rotation.

 Isolated minimal or non-displaced ulnar shaft fractures can be treated nonoperatively with casting or functional bracing, close follow-up, and serial examinations.
-Because most forearm fractures require surgery, initial reduction and immobilization should be performed with the goal of best preparing the patient for surgery.
+Because most forearm fractures require surgery, initial reduction and immobilization should be performed to best prepare the patient for surgery.

-For significantly displaced fractures, procedural sedation can be used to properly reduce the fracture and apply a splint.
-Open fractures should be reduced and thoroughly irrigated, and antibiotics should be started as soon as possible.
+Procedural sedation can reduce fractures, and a splint can be properly applied for significantly displaced fractures.
+Open fractures should be reduced and thoroughly irrigated, and antibiotics should be started immediately.
 Standard immobilization is achieved using a sugar-tong splint with the forearm in neutral rotation and the elbow flexed to 90 degrees.
 Surgical treatment options include open reduction internal fixation (ORIF) and intramedullary nailing.
 Shorter intraoperative times and decreased scarring are observed benefits following fixation with intramedullary nailing.[15]
-However, achieving rotational stability as well as restoration of the radial bow is difficult with the use of intramedullary nailing.
+However, achieving rotational stability and restoration of the radial bow is difficult with intramedullary nailing.
 ORIF with plate and screw construct is generally accepted as the gold standard for treatment.[16]
 Comparison of ORIF and intramedullary nailing has been inconclusive.[17][18]
 (A1)

 Some studies suggest that a hybrid fixation method of plate fixation of radius and intramedullary nailing of the ulna is a better approach as it shows good stability, fewer complications, and good clinical outcomes.[19]
 The fracture pattern typically dictates the type of plate and screw construct.
 Compression plating is often utilized for oblique or transverse fractures to achieve compression at the fracture site and promote primary bone healing.
 In the setting of long oblique or spiral fracture patterns, interfragmentary screws are utilized to provide compression at the fracture site, and a spanning plate is applied for neutralization.

 Finally, bridge plating techniques are utilized for fractures with significant comminution and when interfragmentary compression is unattainable.
-The goal of any fixation method is to achieve anatomic length, alignment, and rotation across the fracture site.
+Any fixation method aims to achieve anatomic length, alignment, and rotation across the fracture site.
 Bone grafting is often utilized if segmental defects are present.
-However, its effect with regard to fracture union is debated.[20][21]
+However, its effect on fracture union is debated.[20][21]
 Open fractures are classified using the Gustilo-Anderson classification system.
 Prompt administration of antibiotics is critical in the management of open fractures.
-Irrigation and debridement at the time of fixation are indicated for all open fractures.
-The amount of soft tissue damage may dictate the type of fixation method chosen.
-For example, Gustilo-Anderson IIIB open fractures with large soft tissue defects may require temporary external fixation prior to definitive fixation and skin coverage.(B2)
+Irrigation and debridement at the fixation time are indicated for all open fractures.
+The amount of soft tissue damage may dictate the chosen fixation method.
+For example, Gustilo-Anderson IIIB open fractures with large soft tissue defects may require temporary external fixation before definitive fixation and skin coverage.(B2)

 Differential Diagnosis

 The diagnosis of both bone forearm fractures is relatively straightforward with appropriate imaging.
 Associated injuries can often be ruled out with imaging of the elbow and wrist, as well as a thorough secondary assessment.
-Galeazzi and Monteggia fractures should be ruled out with any both-bone forearm fracture.
+Galeazzi and Monteggia fractures should be ruled out, as well as any both-bone forearm fracture.
 A Galeazzi fracture is described as a distal one-third radial shaft fracture with associated injury to the distal radioulnar joint.[22]
-A Monteggia fracture is described as a fracture of the proximal one-third of the ulnar shaft with associated dislocation of the radial head.
+A Monteggia fracture is described as a fracture of the proximal one-third of the ulnar shaft with associated radial head dislocation.
 These fracture patterns are more often seen in the pediatric population.
 Treatment of these fracture variants differs from that of both bone forearm fractures.

 Treatment Planning

 Treatment planning in both bone forearm fractures depends on many factors.
-Some of these factors include affected bones, mechanism of the injury, fracture pattern, soft tissue status, demographics, degree of initial displacement, etc. The treatment outcome also depends on the above factors and the accuracy of the reduction with regard to angulation, length, and rotation of the reduced fractures.[23]
+Some of these factors include affected bones, mechanism of the injury, fracture pattern, soft tissue status, demographics, degree of initial displacement, etc. The treatment outcome also depends on the above factors and the accuracy of the reduction in angulation, length, and rotation of the reduced fractures.[23]

 Surgical Approaches for Radius